 Dyes: Liquid colorants.
 Dyes can be used to achieve nearly transparent to opaque transparency.
 Since they are liquids they tend to disperse in the epoxy evenly with relatively little effort.
 The thicker the dye the more effort will be needed for even dispersion.

 Epoxy: A thermoset plastic that is formed when mixing a resin and hardener at a given ratio.
 Epoxies generally have good moisture resistance and durability.
 Learn more about selecting epoxy resin and hardener.

 Exothermic/Exotherm: A reaction that generates its own heat.
-Uncontrolled exotherm is when the generated heat is not dispersed, causing the epoxy to cure faster.
-When the epoxy cures faster it generates the heat at a higher rate therefore adding to the problem.
+An uncontrolled exotherm is when the generated heat is not dispersed, causing the epoxy to cure faster.
+When the epoxy cures faster it generates the heat at a higher rate, therefore, adding to the problem.
 Epoxy that undergoes uncontrolled exotherm can suffer adverse side effects.
 See Understanding Volume and Effect on Exothermic Reactions for more information.